Exact thermal properties of free-fermionic spin chains: The Canonical Partition Function

 where $Z_{F}^{\pm}\pap{\beta,g,\gamma}=\prod_{k\in\mathbf{K}^{\pm}}2\cosh\pap{\beta\epsilon_{k}\pap{g,\gamma}/2}$ and $Z_{B}^{\pm}\pap{\beta,g,\gamma}=\prod_{k\in\mathbf{K}^{\pm}}2\sinh\pap{\beta\epsilon_{k}\pap{g,\gamma}/2}$ are the ``Fermionic" and ``boundary" contributions.
 The first term, which takes only into account Fermionic and positive-parity contribution is the only term considered in the PPA, widely used in the literature as the correct approximation in the limit $N \rightarrow \infty$~\cite{Sachdev,Quan09,Quan08,Dorner12, Mcoy2, Viola11}

 \begin{myres}{PPA partition function}{}

 \end{myres}

-The complete expression for the partition function \ref{T_ParZ} was already derived using an alternative method based on Grassmann variables, although without a numerical characterization \cite{Kapitonov1998}; see as well \cite{Fei19}.
+In the isotropic case with $\gamma=0$, the exact partition function admits a more compact expression \cite{takahashi_1999} but this limit lies outside the Ising universality class, our primary focus.
+The complete expression for the partition function \ref{T_ParZ} was first derived with the aid of creation and annihilation operators by Katsura \cite{Katsura62}.
+An alternative approach has been reported using Grassmann variables, without a numerical characterization \cite{Kapitonov1998}; see as well \cite{Fei19}.

 It is thus natural to analyze the extent to which the PPA $Z_F^+(\beta,g,\gamma) $ provides a valid approximation to the exact partition function.\\ Fig. \ref{fig:PPA_exact_partition_function} shows the difference between the ratio $Z_F^{+}\pap{\beta}/Z\pap{\beta}$ as a function of the inverse of temperature and the magnetic field.
 The error is negligible away from criticality and at high temperatures.
 However, prominent discrepancies between the exact partition function \ref{T_ParZ2} and the ubiquitously-used PPA \eqref{eq:simplified_partition} are manifested in the neighborhood of the critical point in the regime of low-temperatures, which is often times the regime studied and of interest.
 Indeed, in this region errors reach sufficiently large values such that $Z_F^+(\beta,g,\gamma)\approx 0.5\, Z\pap{\beta,g,\gamma}$.

 One can provide a simple and intuitive explanation of the magnitude of this discrepancy by considering the structure of the spectrum.
 The complete spectrum consists of two disjoint ``ladders" of levels, spanning the positive-parity and negative-parity subspaces.
 In the following analysis we denote by $E_g^\alpha$ and $\ket{g^\alpha }$ the lowest energy level and the corresponding eigenstate in the subspace of parity $\alpha=\pm$.
 The diagonalization procedure of the Ising model yields explicit formulas for these eigenvalues.
 For even number of spins \cite{Damski13}